fennel-ai/client/docs/pages/concepts/source.md

 # Source

+Source is the ONLY way to get data into Fennel.
+There are two ways to source data into Fennel:

+You can either log data into Fennel using a Webhook source or you can source data from your external datastores.

 Fennel ships with data connectors to all [common datastores](/api-reference/sources) so that you can 'source' your Fennel datasets from your external datasets.
 Let's see an example: